Young executive Rejie Ronquillo proves that it’s possible to exercise every day and go on long bike rides on weekends—all while heading a company

 My routine in keeping the excess weight off is to go to the gym regularly and still do the low sodium, sugar, carb diet on weekdays, but now I incorporate all that with high protein.
 I just tweak the diet depending on the activity I will do.

-Yes, the first three months during my weight loss were the hardest.
+Yes, the first three months during my weight loss journey were the hardest.
 It’s like I’m putting so much effort into my diet and workouts but still, I only see a few changes in how I look.
 Then, after those three months, I noticed a rapid change with my looks and weight.
 It seemed like I was being challenged to either give up or push harder.
 What kept me motivated was the support of people around me.

 How has your weight loss affected your relationships?